-The secret to drawing a floor plan to scale is just careful when measuring!
-So let’s learn how to draw a floor plan to scale!
+The secret to creating a floor plan to scale is to be careful when measuring!

 Things You’ll Need